Raythonic/watiba/README.md

 Simple example.  _Note_: This code snippet _likely_ terminates before the resolver block gets executed.
 Therefore, the print statements are not _likely_ to show.
 It's an issue of timing.

-_note_: The promise object does not have to be used if you don't want to.
+_Note_: The promise object does not have to be used if you don't want to.
 It's still passed to the resolver, though.
+However, it's best practice to always set the promise to resolved so its state is properly reflected.
  This demonstrates that.
 ```
 #!/usr/bin/python3

 # run "date" command asynchronously
 spawn `date`:
+    promise.set_resolved()
     for l in promise.output.stdout:
         print(l)

 ```

-Simple example with the shell command as a Python variable.
+Simple example with the shell command as a Python variable:
 ```
 #!/usr/bin/python3